junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 He wakes up, and he kills the djinns that trapped him.

 The corners of his eyes are still wet.
 He breathes out long and shaky.
-Dropping the silver blade on the floor.
+The silver blade drops to the floor.

 <br>